SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2018-01-18-Using-the-SESYNC-Cluster.md

 ## Submitting MATLAB jobs

-Save your MATLAB script, we'll assume is is named `sampleMATLAB.m` in the same place as your `submit.sh` file.
+Save your MATLAB script, we'll assume it is named `sampleMATLAB.m` in the same place as your `submit.sh` file.

 Create your `submit.sh` file with the following:
 ```